GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (80) .md

 **At Higher Tiers**: Each tier beyond minimum sees the toxic attack gain a +1 bonus.

 **Critical Failure**: You appear to fire the ray as normal, but some unknown force repels it back- causing you to be subject to the attack instead.

+#### Wurmvalder

+**Minimum Tier**: 3

+**Casting Time**: 5 actions

+**Range**: 10 yards

+**Effect**: You conjure a serpentine spirit of nature to strike a foe within range, treat as a biting attack.
+You may treat a critical hit as though it were a toxic attack.
+If the attack would qualify to damage the foe's armor or be a critical hit, it explodes out 4 yards to inflict an acid attack against anything within the explosion.

+The spirit ceases to be after a number of rounds equal to the spell's tier.

+The caster may use their reaction to redirect the spirit to attack another, inflicting the biting attack as usual.

+**At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards or the explosion radius by 1 yard.

+**Critical Failure**: The spirit conjured is quite upset with you.
+It grapples you for a number of rounds equal to the spell's tier.
+You cannot fight against this.
+During the primary action phase while you are grappled, it inflicts a biting attack against you.
+During the secondary action phase of each such round, it inflicts a acid attack.
+You are prone during this time.

 ### X